gecio/gecio.github.io/docs/_imke/machinedeployments/clusternodesusagerate/index.en.md

 ## Some Tips

 * We recommend to use at least three nodes, because in that way loads could be better distributed during upgrades.
-* The webterminal has the tool `popeye`, which analyzes the cluster and makes suggestions for improvement based on best practices: <https://gecio.github.io/imke/accessmanagement/webterminal/>
+* The tool 'popeye' analyzes clusters and makes suggestions for improvement based on best practices
 * Upgrade the nodes to the latest version and follow the final step in the guide: <https://gecio.github.io/imke/clusterlifecycle/upgradingacluster/>